Nivethitha167/URL-Shortener/README.md

 # URL-SHORTNER
- + This is created in python using "urllib" package.
+ + This is created using python with the help of "urllib" package.